-Almonds for this are soaked overnight in order to sprout/activate them and make it easier for the body to absorb the vitamins and minerals.
+Almonds for these breakfast bars are soaked overnight in order to sprout/activate them and make it easier for the body to absorb the vitamins and minerals.
 If you don’t have time for an overnight soak then 1 hour is sufficient.

 Soaking nuts has been part of many cultures over the years and I really would recommend always soaking.

-The final almonds are dried in the oven but not roasted at a high temperature so many of the good oils and nutrition is still intact.
+The final almonds are dried in the oven but not roasted at a high temperature so much of the good oils and nutrition is still intact.

-I’m using whole almonds for this and leaving the skins on.
+I’m using whole almonds for this and leaving the skins on for these healthy breakfast bars.
 Like apples, there’s lots of good stuff in the skin and don’t want to lose this.
 Plus the skins add to the appearance as it might be a bit boring without them.

 Blanched skinned almonds or almond flour can be used instead if you prefer, they are just not as nutritious.

-A food processor is best for this mixture as its slightly wet.
+A food processor is best for this breakfast bar mixture as its slightly wet.
 Just two to three minutes is enough to combine all of the ingredients together.